Arthz-git/users-api/README.md

 ---

 ### **POST** /recoverpassword
-creates a key to change user's password
+it creates a key to change user's password

 ```
 // body